 - Threatening to use nude photos or other electronic information against you

 - Putting spying/monitoring systems in the house, on the car, or on your online accounts

 Not convinced?
 I’m not suggesting you toss your electronic devices out (after all, you’re reading this on one), but setting limits and boundaries for yourself, spouse and especially kids if you have them is crucial for mental well-being.

-Check out exactly How Technology Affects the Brain Negatively to learn more.
+Check out exactly How Technology Affects the Brain Negatively (click to read my detailed article) to learn more.

 2. Extreme Jealousy

 A study by The American Journal of Family Therapy looked at common problems faced by Brazilian couples.

 They found that jealousy was one of the biggest causes of marital conflict.

 Jealousy doesn’t have to be a bad thing.
 Healthy jealousy can inspire spouses to be kinder to one another and value what they have in the relationship.